 4. Build your online presence

 The first way to do this is via social media.
-Platforms like LinkedIn and Twitter are good places to get started socially, as these sites can help you network, find job openings, and begin establishing yourself as an expert in your field.
-When setting up your social profiles, make sure everything you write reflects the brand messaging you want to convey – e.g. do you want your brand’s voice to be authoritative and serious, or light-hearted and fun? – and don’t be shy about owning your skills and strengths.
-To find out more about how to build your brand on social media, you might want to read this guide by Grin.
+Platforms like LinkedIn and Twitter are good places to get started socially, as they can help you to network, find job openings, and begin establishing yourself as an expert in your field.
+When setting up your social profiles, it’s important to ensure that everything you write reflects the brand message you want to convey.

-When it comes to developing a personal brand, there’s a lot to learn and do, and at times this can feel like just another thing to have to think about.
-As with most things, it takes time to find your feet and figure out what works and what doesn’t – the first step is to simply be aware of your own ‘brand’ and how others might perceive you.
-It’s a long-term investment, but over time, even small changes can lead to significant benefits and the pay off can be significant.
+When it comes to developing a personal brand, there’s a lot to learn and do – and, at times, this can feel like just another thing to have to think about.
+As with most things, it takes time to find your feet and figure out what works and what doesn’t.

 Remember that the very best brands develop from trial and error, not instant perfection.
-The great thing about having a personal brand is that you’re in the driver’s seat, and you can develop it as quickly, or as slowly, as you like and you can iterate it over time.
+The great thing about having a personal brand is that you’re in the driver’s seat.
+You can develop it as quickly or slowly as you like and build on it over time.

-If you’re in need of additional career advice or inspiration, then you might find it useful to have a look at the rest of the jobs and careers section of our website.
-Here you can find everything from CV tips and cover letters, through to inspiration for your next role.
+If you’re in need of additional career advice or inspiration, you might find it useful to have a look at the rest of the jobs and careers section of our website.
+Here, you can find everything from CV and cover letters tips to inspiration for your next role.